G-EDM/SERVO42C-XIAO-ESP32C3-UART-Library/README.md

 A small library to control the makerbase servo42c via UART from a XIAO ESP32C3.
 Written in cpp for vstudio with platform.io.
 For other ESP32 boards the platform.ini file needs to be changed to fit the board.

 </br></br>
+# Warning
+This library does not support the v1.0 version and is written for the v1.1 version of the 42C board.
+It looks like all the raw driver PCBs that are sold without stepper motor are the v1.0 version while the ones with stepper motor are more likely to be the v1.1.

+</br></br>
 # Other ESP boards
 For other board please start with this version: https://github.com/G-EDM/SERVO42C-ESP32WROOM32-UART-Library